Executing external commands

 The first argument to the run()

 method is the command to be executed.
 This can be either a single string or a sequence of strings (if you need to pass arguments to the command being executed).
-By default, command output is displayed on the screen.
-Return value is a CompletedProcess
+By default, the command output is displayed on the screen.
+A CompletedProcess

-As an exercise, read subprocess.run documentation and modify the above ls
+As an exercise, read the subprocess.run documentation and modify the above ls

 example to: